Bunker Hill Community College - Course Syllabus

 Read BEFORE class: TBA

-Due: Final Draft of Essay #3 + Presentations for assigned group
+Due: Final Draft of Essay #3 + Presentations for

 W: 12/5